The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

 The situation, however, is drastically different for the largest Suslin cardinal.
 Let $\k$ be the largest Suslin cardinal.
 The inner model theoretic object that has Wadge rank $ \k$ cannot be an iteration strategy.
-This is because if $\Sigma$ is an iteration strategy with nice properties like \textit{hull condensation}\footnote{$\Sigma$ must also satisfy some form of generic interpretability, i.e., there must be a way to interpret $\Sigma$ on the the generic extensions of $\M_1^{\#, \Sigma}$.} then assuming $\sf{AD}$ holds in $L(\Sigma, \bR)$, $L(\Sigma, \bR)\models ``\M_1^{\#, \Sigma}$ exists and is $\omega_1$-iterable"\footnote{This can be prove by a $\Sigma^2_1$-reflection argument.}.
+This is because if $\Sigma$ is an iteration strategy with nice properties like \textit{hull condensation}\footnote{$\Sigma$ must also satisfy some form of generic interpretability, i.e., there must be a way to interpret $\Sigma$ on the the generic extensions of $\M_1^{\#, \Sigma}$.} then assuming $\sf{AD}$ holds in $L(\Sigma, \bR)$, $L(\Sigma, \bR)\models ``\M_1^{\#, \Sigma}$ exists and is $\omega_1$-iterable"\footnote{This can be proved by a $\Sigma^2_1$-reflection argument.}.
 This then easily implies that $\Sigma$ is both Suslin and co-Suslin.
+It then follows that no nice iteration strategy can have Wadge rank $\geq \k$, as any such strategy is both Suslin and co-Suslin\footnote{It follows from the theory of Suslin cardinals under $AD$ that $\k$ cannot be the largest Suslin cardinal, see \cite[Chapter 3]{Jackson}.}.